Waro: Helping the owners of Māori land get paid to plant trees to clean the air for generations to come.

 As part of this project, the project team have created some videos talking with people who have already been involved in carbon farming in Tairāwhiti.

 Check out what the landowner (Nikki Searancke, Chairperson of NuhutiQ) has to say.

 Find out how the emitter (David Bodger, GM of Gull NZ) works with local landowners.

-Discover how the consultant (Bryan McKinlay of Eastern NZ Forestry Ltd) can help.
+Discover how the consultant (Bryan McKinlay of Eastern NZ Forestry Ltd) helps.